3 common shading mistakes that lead to flat drawings

 Lambert’s Cosine Emission Law

-Your turn!
-What do you think, what brightness percentage do you get at 80° of inclination?
+Here is a test for you: What brightness percentage do you think we get at 80° of inclination?
+Make an estimate.

-Woah.
 Now what about the other extreme?
 How much brightness do we get at 10° of inclination?
+Again, make an estimate.

 🤯 What’s going on?!